NHS: https://www.nhs.uk/conditions/period-pain/

 Period cramps can range from mild discomfort to excruciating pain, and depending on where you fall on that scale, different factors could be at play.

 When it comes to light to mild cramps, these are usually caused by contractions and chemicals that are naturally associated with menstruation.
 If, however, you experience higher and more debilitating levels of pain, there could be other causes that you need to look into.
-We dive deeper into this here.
+We dive deeper into the reasons for severe menstrual pain here.

 So, here’s what you need to know about the process responsible for the common period cramp.